FAQs

 Q. What is a carrier oil?

 A. Carrier oils and bases have a variety of uses and can have therapeutic uses.
-Carrier oils are important in the practice of aromatherapy.
+Carrier oils are important in aromatherapy.
 A carrier oil is usually a vegetable or nut type oil which is skin safe and moisturizing.
 We stock five all natural carrier oils; apricot kernel oil, grapeseed oil, jojoba oil, sunflower oil, and sweet almond oil.
 These oils can be used to make massage oils, creams, lotions, soaps, perfumed body oils, and bath oils.
-We also stock DPG, Dipropylene Glycol which can is used as a carrier oil.
+We also stock DPG (Dipropylene Glycol), which can be used as a carrier oil.

-Q. Why can I not use the essential oils directly on the skin?
+Q. Why can I not use essential oils directly on the skin?

-A. These oils are highly concentrated oils and are too strong to use directly on the skin.
-Essential oils are similar to medications and should not be over-used and never used directly on the skin.
-It is suggested that you wear rubber type gloves while mixing these oils.
-They should never be taken internally.
-Keep these oils out of reach of children and pets.
+A. These oils are highly concentrated and too strong to use directly on the skin.
+Essential oils are similar to medications and should not be over-used or applied without dilution.
+Wear gloves when handling, and keep out of reach of children and pets.

 Q. What is the difference between Fragrance Oils and Essential Oils?

-A. Essential Oils are natural concentrated essences derived from plants, bark, roots, seeds, stems, flowers, leaves, fruits, etc. and are usually steamed distilled.
-Fragrance Oils normally are made up of a number of synthetic imitations of essential oils creating a fragrance that will smell like a flower, herb, plant or other fragrance.
+A. Essential Oils are natural concentrated essences derived from plants, bark, roots, seeds, stems, flowers, leaves, or fruits and are usually steam distilled.
+Fragrance Oils are typically composed of synthetic aroma compounds that replicate natural scents or create new ones.

 Q. What Are Different Ways to Use Oils?